7aitsev/ansible-tuto/step-07/README.md

 }
 ```

-Ok, now our apache is safe from misconfiguration here.
+Ok, now our Apache is safe from misconfiguration here.

 While this sounds like a lot of work, it isn't.
 Remember you can use variables
-almost  everywhere, so it's easy to make this a general playbook for apache,
+almost  everywhere, so it's easy to make this a general playbook for Apache,
 and use it everywhere to deploy your virtualhosts.
 Write it once, use it
 everywhere.
 We'll do that in step 9 but for now, let's deploy our web site
 using git in